 Formative and summative assessment of clinical skills occurs periodically throughout the pre-clerkship phase.
 OSCEs are skills-based examinations conducted in the CLC to assess the student's ability to demonstrate clinical skills and behaviors.
 OSCEs typically consist of several "stations."
 Each station will require the student to demonstrate one or more clinical skills/behaviors that will be assessed by a trained observer using established performance criteria for that assessment.
 The OSCE will provide students with feedback on their ability to perform an organized "head-to-toe" physical exam.

-Students must score ≥ 80% on the OSCE in order to pass the course in which the OSCE occurs.
+Students must score \geq 80% on the OSCE in order to pass the course in which the OSCE occurs.
 Students who do not achieve a score of 80% or higher on the OSCE must remediate these clinical skills.
-An OSCE remediation plan must be determined prior to the beginning of the next semester.
-An OSCE is part of the final assessment for Host-Defense.
-It will emphasize the medical interview and history.
-Students scoring below 80% who are unable to successfully remediate these deficits will receive a grade of "Fail" for Host-Defense and be referred to the Student Evaluation and Promotions Committee.

 Quizzes